What Is Mulch? – Is Mulching Important ?

 Organic Mulch Benefits

-• Your garden gets its own temperature control system.
-During hot summer days, mulch keeps the soil cool so roots don’t bake.
+- During hot summer days, mulch keeps the soil cool so roots don’t bake.
 When winter hits, it works like a warm blanket, protecting those same roots from freezing.

-• Want fewer weeds?
+- It also help to keep out weeds.
 A good mulch layer blocks sunlight from reaching weed seeds.
 Less light means fewer weeds popping up, saving you from endless pulling and tugging.

-• Got tricky soil?
-Whether it’s super sandy or heavy clay, natural mulch comes to the rescue.
-Over time, it mixes in and makes any soil better, feeding your plants as it breaks down.
+- Over time, it mixes in and makes any soil better, feeding your plants as it breaks down.

 Remember: Good gardens start with healthy soil, and natural mulch helps create just that.